Nicole Page is a Partner of the firm and practices in the areas of entertainment, employment and intellectual property.

 Ms. Page advises producers of both non-fiction and fiction film, television, digital and cross-platform productions.
 In providing production and financing legal counsel, Ms. Page assists in everything from rights acquisition to distribution strategy and agreements.
 She also represents creative talent, athletes, models and authors in their various endeavors and negotiates executive compensation deals for top talent at leading networks and entertainment companies.
 Having spent over a decade as Head of Business Affairs and Senior Development Executive at a production company, she understands production from a business perspective.

 In her employment practice, Ms. Page assists both individuals and companies on a range of matters, including workplace discrimination and sexual harassment claims at the state and federal level.
-She counsels clients on employment opportunities, negotiation strategies and equitable compensation packages.
+Combined with her entertainment practice, her focus in workplace discrimination and sexual harassment brought her to the forefront of the #MeToo movement last year, representing female complainants in several high profile cases.
+Additionally, she counsels clients on employment opportunities, negotiation strategies and equitable compensation packages.
 She also advises on and negotiates employment and separation agreements and provides outside general counsel services, particularly with respect to employment law compliance.

 Ms. Page’s extensive intellectual property practice includes copyright and trademark protection and prosecution, as well as advice on branding and licensing matters in the worlds of media, fashion, lifestyle and sports.

 Ms. Page is admitted to practice in New York and the United States District Courts for the Southern and Eastern Districts of New York.